Saint John's Alpine Ski Mission Statement

 - 3:00 - 5:00 pm.
 Monday and Wednesday throughout the season depending on snow conditions at Ward Hill.
 Dryland training is conducted in the Fall.
 Races will be on Thursday.

-- Races will be held at 4pm on Thursday unless otherwise noted.
-We will meet at Ward Hill for 3pm.
+- Races will start at 7 pm sharp on Thursdays unless otherwise noted.
+We will meet at Ski Ward at 6:15 pm.

 - If you miss a start you will go last on both runs.

-- Any athlete that does not follow the rules of Ward Hill at any time will not be allowed to race that week.
+- Any athlete who does not follow the rules of Ski Ward at any time will not be allowed to race that week.
 Safety bar must be down at all times – This will serve as your warning this year.
 Tickets will be pulled by the Ward Hill Ski Patrol.

-If 3 or more schools cancel due to inclement weather, the race will be cancelled.
-Cut-off time for this decision is 12 noon the day of the race.
+If 3 or more schools cancel due to inclement weather, the race will be canceled.
+The cut-off time for this decision is 12 noon the day of the race.

 Slalom and/or GS skis, racing helmet, racing suit (optional)CMSL Rules